infinity-atom42/monorepo-example/jobs/README.md

 - Multiple channels may be useful to **isolate workloads**:
   - **Channel 1** → Critical order processing (reliable delivery, publisher confirms).
   - **Channel 2** → Analytics (high-throughput, fire-and-forget, shouldn’t block orders).

 ---

+## Events

+- Events name and payload should be in the shared library

+---